Top tips: Easy outdoor activities for families this spring

 • Enjoy a listening walk: Challenge your child to identify 5 (or 10) different sounds as you enjoy your walk together

-• Visit the local pond to feed the ducks: Birdseed is best, bread can make them poorly
+• Visit the local pond to feed the ducks: Birdseed is best, as bread can make them poorly

 • Cloud watching: Take a blanket and spend a moment lying on the grass and watching the clouds.
 See how they move, what shapes or pictures can you see?